rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 off".
 Really, constant power recycling does not make any good to to your soldering iron due to constant heating/cooling (expansion/shrinking) process.

-Do not worry aboout tip - if you keep it tinned and clean of flux/chemical residues, nothing will happen to it.
-During 5-6 hour soldering sessione - not frequent, but still - my Antex CS-18 is constantly "on" - nothing has happened to it yet, and I am still using the same tip!
+Do not worry about tip - if you keep it tinned and clean of flux/chemical residues, nothing will happen to it.
+During 5-6 hour soldering session - not frequent, but still - my Antex CS-18 is constantly "on" - nothing has happened to it yet, and I am still using the same tip!

-## Tip care holywar: damp sponge vs brass wool ball
+## Tip care holy war: damp sponge vs brass wool ball
 Again, look at the PACE videos - for me it is clear, that the best practice is to use **both**.
-Follow the sequence "brass wool - damp sponge - soldering", and you will allways be fine.
+Follow the sequence "brass wool - damp sponge - soldering", and you will always be fine.
 If only one thing is possible for you, take into account:
 - damp sponge is a better against chemical residues and smaller contamination, which is left after desoldering
-- brass wool is better against stronger contamination, like accidentaly melted plastic, also cleaning the whole tip body is possible
+- brass wool is better against stronger contamination, like accidentally melted plastic, also cleaning the whole tip body is possible

 Also, after tip tinning and wiping it with damp sponge, it looks a little bit brighter, then after a brass wool ball :)

-**WARNING:** do not but non-cellu sponges from kitchen shop.
+**WARNING:** do not use non-cellulose sponges from kitchen shop.
 Sponge you really want should be made out of 100% cell, and be hard in a dry state; otherwise you are risking to kill the tip of your soldering iron!